Parameterized Post-Newtonian Analysis of Quadratic Gravity and Solar System Constraints

 In recent years, quadratic gravity has attracted significant attention as a robust framework for exploring physics beyond GR.
 The foundational understanding of the classical properties of quadratic gravity was significantly advanced by the seminal work of Stelle~\cite{Stelle:1977ry}.
-Within this framework, the inclusion of $R^2$, $R_{\mu\nu}R^{\mu\nu}$ and $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$ terms in the action manifests as a modification of the gravitational interaction through the introduction of additional degrees of freedom: a massive scalar mode and a massive spin-2 tensor mode.
+Within this framework, the inclusion of $R^2$, $R_{\mu\nu}R^{\mu\nu}$ and $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$ terms in the action manifests as a modification of the gravitational interaction through the introduction of additional degrees of freedom: a massive scalar mode and a massive spin-2 ghost tensor mode.
+While quadratic gravity is often regarded as problematic due to the presence of ghost modes, recent analyses have demonstrated that it nevertheless satisfies classical causality constraints based on Shapiro time delay in shock-wave backgrounds~\cite{Edelstein:2021jyu, Edelstein:2024jzu}, indicating that such theories seem to provide viable descriptions of gravity.
 Motivated by these foundational properties, extensive research has been conducted to explore the theory's impact on compact objects, like black hole solutions.
 Black hole solutions beyond the Schwarzschild metric have been discovered~\cite{Lu:2015cqa}, and new families of static spherically symmetric solutions have been reported recently~\cite{Giacchini:2025mlv}.
 Parallel to the study of static solutions, the dawn of gravitational-wave astronomy has sparked a rigorous effort to construct gravitational-wave waveforms within quadratic gravity.
 Because the additional massive modes contribute to the gravitational energy flux, they introduce specific modifications to the phase evolution of inspiralling binaries~\cite{Yagi:2011xp, Alves:2022yea, Alves:2025qcx}.
 Despite these advancements in strong-field regimes, the precision tests within the Solar System remain a cornerstone for constraining modified gravity theories.